-The IOM report report firmly endorsed the link between adequate vitamin D status and bone health but the authors also acknowledged the wealth of data linking vitamin D with other facets of human health and the IOM underlined the need for more research to better define these associations.
+The Institute of Medicine report firmly endorsed the link between adequate vitamin D status and bone health, but the authors also acknowledged the wealth of data linking vitamin D with other facets of human health, and the Institute of Medicine underlined the need for more research to better define these associations.
 Again, many studies to address this are currently underway and include in vitro, animal model and clinical trial approaches.
 However, as highlighted in this review, we postulate that a more fundamental issue may also need to be addressed - namely consideration of parameters that are ancillary to vitamin D status.
-It is possible that inherited factors will play a key role in defining activity of vitamin D for any give serum concentration of 25OHD.
-This has been demonstrated for VDR genotypes in TB patients supplemented with vitamin D73, although the underlying basis for this remains unclear.
-As outlined in Figure 2, it is possible to propose a plausible mechanism by which genetic variants in the DBP gene are able to influence both endocrine and intracrine functions of vitamin D. This would endorse the 'free hormone hypothesis', with low affinity or low abundance DBP facilitating improved availability of 25OHD at target cells such as monocytes.
-Such a model would indicate that it is no longer sufficient to report total serum levels of vitamin D metabolites but levels of 'free' vitamin D metabolites should also be reported.
-This strategy has been successfully used in association studies for skeletal function, with free 25OHD being estimated based on established affinity constants and serum levels of DBP protein 121.
-Extra-skeletal actions of vitamin D have yet to be studied but it is possible that such an approach will be central to future clinical trials and may help to clarify why some patients show better responses to vitamin D supplementation than others.
-This is a particular issue when comparing vitamin D responses in different racial/ethnic groups as DBP gene alleles show very clear patterns of distribution according to race 129.
+It is possible that inherited factors will play a key role in defining activity of vitamin D for any given serum concentration of 25OHD.
+This has been demonstrated for vitamin D receptor genotypes in patients with TB supplemented with vitamin D,73 although the underlying basis for this remains unclear.
+As outlined in Fig. 2, it is possible to propose a plausible mechanism by which genetic variants in the DBP gene are able to influence both endocrine and intracrine functions of vitamin D. This would endorse the 'free hormone hypothesis', with low affinity or low abundance DBP facilitating improved availability of 25OHD at target cells such as monocytes.
+Such a model would indicate that it is no longer sufficient to report total serum levels of vitamin D metabolites, but levels of 'free' vitamin D metabolites should also be reported.
+This strategy has been successfully used in association studies for skeletal function, with free 25OHD being estimated based on established affinity constants and serum levels of DBP protein.121 Extra-skeletal actions of vitamin D have yet to be studied, but it is possible that such an approach will be central to future clinical trials and may help to clarify why some patients show better responses to vitamin D supplementation than others.
+This is a particular issue when comparing vitamin D responses in different racial/ethnic groups as DBP gene alleles show very clear patterns of distribution according to race.129

 Future studies to assess the broader health benefits of increased serum 25OHD status will also need to investigate the optimal mode of vitamin D supplementation needed to efficiently achieve this level.
-Irrespective of the daily dose of supplementation, it is still unclear whether the different forms of vitamin D, vitamin D2 and vitamin D3, have particular advantages for specific Several studies (although not all 130) have reported greater responses to vitamin D. supplementation efficacy with vitamin $D_3^{131-133}$.
-However, this was based on the simple criterion of ability to raise serum 250HD levels and it is possible that 250HD2 and 250HD3 will have similar potencies in terms of conversion to their 1,25-dihydroxylated counterparts, and subsequent effects mediated via the VDR.
-At present little is known about variable immunomodulatory responses to vitamin D_2 and D_3 .
-The synthetic analog of 1,25(OH)2D, 19nor 1,25-dihydroxyvitamin D_2 (also known as Paracalcitol) has been reported to exhibit similar immunomodulatory effects to $1,25(OH)2D_3^{134}$, but similar actions of $1,25(OH)2D_2$ have yet to be studied.
+Irrespective of the daily dose of supplementation, it is still unclear whether the different forms of vitamin D2 and vitamin D3 have particular advantages for specific responses to vitamin D. Several studies (although not all130) have reported greater supplementation efficacy with vitamin D3.^{131-133} However, this was based on the simple criterion of ability to raise serum 250HD levels, and it is possible that 250HD2 and 250HD3 will have similar potencies in terms of conversion to their 1,25-dihydroxylated counterparts, and subsequent effects mediated via the VDR.
+At present, little is known about variable immunomodulatory responses to vitamin D2 and D3.
+The synthetic analogue of 1,25(OH)2D, 19-nor 1,25-dihydroxyvitamin D2 (also known as Paracalcitol) has been reported to exhibit similar immunomodulatory effects to 1,25(OH)2D3,134 but similar actions of 1,25(OH)2D2 have yet to be studied.
 In particular, it will be interesting to investigate the potential differential binding of 25OHD2 and 25OHD3 to DBP and how this relates to their renal endocrinology and target cell bioavailability.
-Collectively these observations suggest that despite the major research advances that have been made over the last five years, our understanding of the non-classical actions of vitamin D is far from complete.
-The next five years may turn out to be even more eventful.
+Collectively, these observations suggest that despite the major research advances that have been made over the last 5 years, our understanding of the nonclassical actions of vitamin D is far from complete.
+The next 5 years may turn out to be even more eventful.